Zamtakaish/rsschool-2019Q1-cv/cv.md

 ## About me

-### Biography:

-I began learning programming mainly after entering [Belarussian State University of Informatics and Radioelectronics](https://www.bsuir.by/ru/fksis) in 2010.
-In 2013 after 5th semester due to various issues I changed my full-time edication form to distant, then stopped education.
-In summer 2014 I entered Java courses JD1 by IT-Academy and after completing first stage sucessfully passed interview to second stage in EPAM, bit have to abandon courses because of finiding non-IT work that I desired long ago.
-Today I renew my studying programming choosing Javascript as a beginning stage for future work.

 ### Main goal:

 I want to get proper skills to find job in web development.
 There is still option for frontend/backend/full-stack, but it is not a concern right now.